Gresham24/Invoice-Creator-App/src/To-do-list.md

 # TO DO:

+1. Page numbers.
+‘Page 1 of 1’ etc.

+2. The header can’t be the same in all the pages - the header should just have the grey part with the company logo and invoice number for the rest of the pages after the first one.

+2. Display subtotal, tax, discount and total on FormPrint

-1. Retain values on Routing when back button clicked
+3. Retain values on Routing when back button clicked

-Add input for discount % and tax % above extra information section

-2. Caclulations for the following for form input:
+4. Caclulations for the following for form input:

 -   subtotal
 -   total VAT
 -   discount
 -   total amount

-2. Display subtotal, tax, discount and total on FormPrint

-3. Add FormPrint component to a new page

-4. Move Preview button to the top right of the Form page (find suitable button state )

-5. Create "Save invoice" and "Back" button on the preview page

-6. Save button should generate PDF of the document
+5.

 ## Questions: